slidevjs/slidev/guide/hosting.md

         env:
           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```
-- In your repository, go to Setting>Pages.
-Under "Build and deployment", select "Deploy from a branch", select  "gh- pages" and "root".
+- In your repository, go to Settings>Pages.
+Under "Build and deployment", select "Deploy from a branch", select "gh-pages" and "root".
 Click on save.
-- Finally, after all workflows is executed, a link to the slides should appear under Setting>Pages.
+- Finally, after all workflows are executed, a link to the slides should appear under Settings>Pages.